deathaplenty/OoS-MinimalSwordSlashes/Misc/Ideas.md

 # Sword Slash Reduction Ideas
 - Red Ring: highest sword damage with spinslash for sword only enemies
 - Fist Ring: Necessary for Magunesu

+# Blast Ring and Bomb Bag
+These may be necessary for Gleeok, as he's a big boy and can take a lot of punishment.